nylander/Align-and-trees-parallel-workflow/README.md

 ### Important caveats

-1. Current version with command line options is experimental.
-2. The path to some helper software **need to be hard coded (full path) in the script**.
+* The path to some helper software **need to be hard coded (full path) in the script**.
-3. The optimal total number of cores in combination with the number of parallel processes for GNU parallel, and in combination with number of cores used for child processes are not yet optimized, nor checked for inconsistencies. **Please adjust in the script as needed** (check your max N cores on your hardware).
+* The optimal total number of cores in combination with the number of parallel processes for GNU parallel, and in combination with number of cores used for child processes are not yet optimized, nor checked for inconsistencies.
-4. Spell check of arguments are not yet implemented.